Adobe announces a slew of video-centric updates

 Adobe Frame.io updates

 The last Adobe program getting updates is Frame.io.
 The collaboration platform will soon be able to generate Forensic Watermark Codes.
 These codes are invisible and yet can survive live streams, screen recordings, and transcodes.
-Native aspect ratios will be visible in thumbnails, so you won’t need to click into a file to see if it’s or horizontal.
+Native aspect ratios will be visible in thumbnails, so you won’t need to click into a file to see if it’s vertical or horizontal.
 And there’s a new button that allows you to see all annotations at once instead of needing to filter through them one by one.

 Adobe also worked on a few different important collaborations.
 The first will expand access to Frame.io’s Camera to Cloud feature.
 This workflow was previously only available for video users, but Adobe partnered with Fujifilm in order to provide native support for photographers who use Fujifilm’s X-H2S or X-H2 cameras.
-Those photographers can now instantly share files to Frame.io while still in the .
+Those photographers can now instantly share files to Frame.io while still in the field.
 It will support raw files, as well as .pds, .ai, .pdf, and .indd files.

 Adobe also collaborated with Capture One, creating an industry-first collaboration.
 This will allow you to upload directly to Capture One through Frame.io and then publish back to Frame.io from Capture One as well.